trakto/trakto-sdk-sample/README.md

 <div id='useful'/>

-# 4. How can this project be useful to me ?
+# 4. How can this project be useful for you ?

 This project presents a simple way with lean approach on how to integrate the button to your website and/or platform.